 The EU MDR is a significant legislation that oversees safety, quality and traceability.
 It ensures sound clinical evidence, transparency and accountability of legal manufacturers towards users and patients.
 Due to its complexity and timelines, this legislation has been widely criticised and feared, notably from start-ups and small medical device companies concerned about their future and ability to succeed.
 All manufacturers who trade in the EU must comply with these new and far-reaching MDR requirements.

-The new EU MDR regulation was published in the Official Journal of the European Union on May 5, 2017, and will enter into force on May 26, 2020 and can be implemented by manufacturers with immediate effect.
+The new EU MDR regulation was published in the Official Journal of the European Union on May 5, 2017, and entered into force on May 26, 2021 and can be implemented by manufacturers with immediate effect.
 The European Commission set a transition timeline of three years during which medical device manufacturers can update their product documentation, as required.
 In addition, there are several other deadlines that manufacturers must meet during this timeframe.

-The first timeline of the EU Database for Medical Devices (EUDAMED) is scheduled to go live in spring 2020.
+The first timeline of the EU Database for Medical Devices (EUDAMED) went live in 2020.
 Datasets and files to be provided for EUDAMED registration include content that must correspond with the product documentation and the Instructions for Use (IFU), such as proper trade names, product descriptions, storage and handling conditions, critical warnings, contraindications, information regarding sterilisation and reprocessing, listing substances, etc.

 In May 2022, certificates of conformity that were previously issued under the MDD will expire and new certifications under the MDR rules will require manufacturers to have MDR-conforming labelling as a part of their technical documentation.